lucassaldanha/vertx-jsonrpc/README.md

 ### JsonRpcMethodRegistry
 The registry is where all implemented JSON-RPC methods are registered and made available to the application.
 For each JsonRpcMethod, the registry will setup the proper listeners on the EventBus.

-### JsonRpcMethod
-Each JSON-RPC method should implement this interface and be registered in the registry to be available.
+Each JSON-RPC method should implement the JsonRpcMethod interface and be registered in the registry to be available.
 There are two example methods implemented, one to add and one to subtract numbers.

 ## Example
 ```